JSTOR-Labs/plant-humanities/boxwood/README.md

 ### “A Plant Known to Everybody”

 How did boxwood come to represent the lasting legacy of the European garden tradition?
-Its historical fortunes hardly amount to a dazzling story of oversees exploration, important discoveries, and economic exploitation—the “big business” of early modern botany, to use Daniela Bleichmar’s phrase.[^ref4] An integral element in the Mediterranean maquis—scrubland vegetation—boxwood has been familiar to Europeans for many centuries.
+Its historical fortunes hardly amount to a dazzling story of oversees exploration, important discoveries, or economic exploitation—the “big business” of early modern botany, to use Daniela Bleichmar’s phrase.[^ref4] An integral element in the Mediterranean maquis—scrubland vegetation—boxwood has been familiar to Europeans for many centuries.
 Sixteenth-century Italians considered it “a plant that is known to everybody, since it abundantly grows all over Italy”; while in England it was habitually found among “sundry waste and barren hills.”[^ref5] Boxwood’s adaptation to garden design went back to antiquity.
 Roman author and politician Pliny the Younger mentions its use in his villa “in Tuscis,” where, cut into various shapes representing figures and letters, it served as the main material for elaborate topiary work.[^ref6] This malleability of boxwood, the ease with which it lent itself to pruning, was particularly valued by the ancients, making it an indispensable and versatile medium for the creation of green architecture and sculpture.
 <param ve-map
 	title="Native European distribution of common boxwood (_Buxus sempervirens_)."
 	center="47.192704, 23.108475"